 It has been cultivated and consumed for about 5000 years in those areas.

 At that time, pumpkin fruit was one of the staple foods of the Native Americans.
-In addition, they used pumpkin seeds for medication.
+Also, they used pumpkin seeds for medication.

 When the colonists landed in this continent, they relied on pumpkins as one of their staple foods.
 They cooked this fruit by slicing the top and removing the seeds.